Industrial Revolution: Progress and Perils of an Era’s Transformation

 How it works

-Starting around the eighteenth century in England (United Kingdom), the First Industrial Revolution marked a transformation from a rural and agrarian society to one that was more urban and industry-dependent.
-By the 1830s to ‘40s, this period soon spread to other nations in the world, including the United States.
-Not only did it transform England’s economy from rural to urban, but it also altered the way people lived and how goods were produced.
-For example, with the creation of simple machines like the spinning jenny, the power loom, etc.
+Starting around the eighteenth century in England, the First Industrial Revolution marked a transformation from a rural and agrarian society to one that was more urban and industry-dependent.
+By the 1830s to 1840s, this period soon spread to other nations, including the United States.
+Not only did it transform England's economy from rural to urban, but it also altered the way people lived and how goods were produced.
+The creation of machines like the spinning jenny and the power loom made weaving clothes easier and much faster.

 Need a custom essay on the same topic?